Limited spots! Students accepted on a rolling basis each month | Summer Internships Available

 Weighted vs Unweighted GPA

-Unweighted GPA uses the standard 4.0 scale.
+Unweighted GPA follows the standard 4.0 scale.

 Weighted GPA reflects course difficulty and may exceed 4.0.